 Graduate (M.A.)
-Program Assessment Portfolio Review Scoring Sheet/Rubric for M.A.
-Thesis Option
+Program Assessment Portfolio Review Scoring Sheet

-Two members of the departmental assessment committee will evaluate portfolio papers (either the M.A.
-Thesis or examination essays), assigning each assessment criterion a score on the basis of a 0-4 scale (in cases of disagreement, the average of the two committee members' scores will be used):
+Three members of the departmental assessment committee will evaluate portfolio papers (either the Creative Project, M.A.
+Thesis, or examination essays), assigning each assessment criterion a score on the basis of a 0-4 scale (in cases of disagreement, the average of the three committee members' scores will be used):